ShaunFerris/Coding-Note-Taking/JavaScript - Basics.md

 	return "10 or less";
 }
 ```
+More advanced flow contorl statements can be created using [[JavaScript - The Ternary Operator]].

 ## ES6 basics
 ES6 stands for **ECMAScript 6**.
 ECMAScript was created to standardize JavaScript, and ES6 is the 6th version of ECMAScript, it was published in 2015, and is also known as ECMAScript 2015.